gstlearn/gstlearn/README.md

   * In the following, all instructions must be executed from a command prompt inside this *root* directory (thus the last command `cd gstlearn`)

 ## Library compilation & installation
-For compiling and installing the *gstlearn* C++ Library, execute the following instructions (example given with static library (release version) and doxygen documentation generation):
+For compiling and installing the *gstlearn* C++ Library, execute the following instructions (example given with release version and doxygen documentation generation):
 #### GCC, Clang, MinGW, ...
 ```sh
 cmake -Bbuild -H. -DCMAKE_BUILD_TYPE=Release